Skip to main content

 Ending the semester—final exams, reporting grades:

 • Students are given the chance to evaluate the instructor with the “Student Perception of Instruction” form, which takes place through myUCF.
 Students are prompted when the evaluation period begins (two weeks prior to the final class), and can complete the evaluation at any point before the end of classes.
 The questions they will be asked can be seen here.
+The timing is regulated by the Registrar’s Office.

 • Look up the date and time for the final exam and communicate it to your students.